Pijamas hombre cómodos de calidad

 • From Bottles To Models

-If only you could take all the plastic waste and turn it into clothes!
-Well, with recycled polyester, this is totally possible!
+If only all plastic waste could be turned into clothing!
+Well, with recycled polyester, this is already totally possible.

-Recycled Polyester Fiber (rPET) is made from post-industrial and post-consumer waste.
-It is used in a wide variety of clothing, including sports shirts, collared shirts and winter jackets and pajamas Low cost.
+Recycled polyester fiber (rPET) is made from post-industrial and post-consumer waste.
+It is used in a wide variety of garments, including sports t-shirts, collared shirts, winter jackets, and low-cost pajamas.

-However, as with any recycled synthetic material, the environmental cost of processing and the microfibers released during use and laundering must be considered.
+However, as with any recycled synthetic material, the environmental cost of processing and the microfibers released during use and washing must be considered.

 Linen:

-As a natural fiber from the flax plant, it is biodegradable and has been used for thousands of years.
-As a plant, flax doesn't need a lot of water to grow and can thrive even in poor soils.
-All parts can be used, which generates little waste.
+As a natural fiber from the flax plant, this is biodegradable and has been used for thousands of years.
+As a plant, flax does not need much water to grow and can thrive even in poor soils.
+All parts can be used, generating little waste.
 Linen is often used to make loose, breathable shirts, pants, and dresses; and on some special occasions pajamas.
 It is lightweight, durable, and resistant to both moths and bacteria.

-Although not as sustainable as recycled fibers, when considering land and water use, you don't have to worry about contamination from microfibers.
+Although not as sustainable as recycled fibers, when considering land and water use, it is not accurate to worry about microfiber pollution.

 Hemp:

-Hemp is another natural eco-friendly fabric that has been used for thousands of years due to its durability and tendency to grow almost effortlessly.
-As a plant, it replenishes the soil, absorbs carbon dioxide and provides a high yield.
-Hemp material has many of the same properties as flax: it is biodegradable, lightweight, strong, and naturally antibacterial.
-Hemp clothing, which can be anything from T-shirts to dress pants, even blocks UV light.
+Hemp is another natural eco-friendly woven that has been used for thousands of years due to its durability and tendency to grow almost effortlessly.
+As a plant, it replenishes the soil, absorbs carbon dioxide, and provides a high yield.
+Hemp material has many of the same properties as linen: it is biodegradable, lightweight, strong, and naturally antibacterial.
+Hemp clothing, which can be anything from t-shirts to dress pants, even blocks ultraviolet light.

-Hemp has suffered from its association with marijuana in the US, but it's starting to make a comeback.
+Hemp has suffered due to its association with marijuana in the U.S., but it is beginning to make a comeback.

 Fruit Leathers:

-Innovative companies have turned to fruit waste to make everything from shoes to handbags.
-Based in London, Ananas Anam makes a material they called Piñatex from pineapple leaf fiber.
-Not only are they environmentally sustainable in their 'cradle to cradle' approach, they also support rural farming communities in the Philippines
+Innovative companies have turned to fruit waste to make everything from shoes to wallets.
+Based in London, Ananas Anam produces a material they called Piñatex from pineapple leaf fiber.
+They are not only environmentally sustainable in their "cradle to cradle" approach but also support rural farming communities in the Philippines.

-In Denmark, The Apple Girl manufactures Apple Leather using waste cider and juice products.
-In the Netherlands, Fruitleather Rotterdam's preferred fruit for its vegan leather is mango.
+In Denmark, The Apple Girl manufactures Apple Leather using cider and juice product waste.
+In the Netherlands, Fruitleather Rotterdam's favorite fruit for their vegan leather is mango.

 Wood Pulp Fiber:

-The companies that manufacture them source and process them sustainably, and the results are fully biodegradable.
+Companies that make them obtain and process sustainably, and the results are fully biodegradable.

 Bamboo: